 - a hard drive of 250Gb or more

 - a reasonably modern processor (aka chip or CPU).
-The processor choices change almost weekly, but as of this writing, any of the Intel i-series chips will do just fine (i3, i5 or i7).
-The model names of Intel's main competitor, AMD, are all over the place.
-That being said, any Athlon II or Phenom II X3 or X4 chip should be fine, and the new FX-series chips are perfectly respectable.
+The processor choices change almost weekly, but as of this writing, any of the Intel i-series chips will do just fine (i3, i5 or i7), including prior-generation i-series chips.
+The model names of Intel’s main competitor, AMD, are all over the place.
+That being said, any Athlon II or Phenom II X3 or X4 chip should be fine, and the FX-series chips are perfectly respectable.

-You don't need to worry too much about operating system versions; Apple makes fairly regular OSX updates available at low cost and with minimal disruptions, so whatever version you purchase will usually be fine, and if not, will be easy to upgrade.
-Windows 7 is still quite new and a very solid choice -- but Windows 8 is everything that Windows 7 is, with added speed and stability.
-Windows 8 does have a funny new user interface -- the "tiles" and "metro look" you might have heard about -- but most of those changes are easy to remove if you find them too annoying or difficult to deal with (search for "Start menu Windows 8" and you'll find dozens!)
-Despite lots of press to the contrary, there's really nothing to be scared of.
+You don’t need to worry too much about operating system versions; Apple makes fairly regular OSX updates available at low cost and with minimal disruptions, so whatever version you purchase will usually be fine, and if not, will be easy to upgrade.
+Windows 7 is still a very solid choice — but Windows 8 is everything that Windows 7 is, with added speed and stability.
+Windows 8 does have a funny new user interface — the “tiles” and “metro look” you might have heard about — but most of those changes are easy to remove if you find them too annoying or difficult to deal with (search for “Start menu Windows 8” and you’ll find dozens!)
+Despite lots of press to the contrary, there’s really nothing to be scared of.

 One last piece of advice for Windows buyers: you should choose the 64-bit version of Windows over the 32-bit (all Macs are 64-bit) if you have the choice.
 A 32-bit machine isn’t the end of the world, but the world has pretty much moved on to 64-bit, so you might as well too.